 Is the Linode going to solve my problem?
 I will test https://www.t-mobile.com/ and https://www.raspberrypi.org/ .
 I'm using w3m (text only) as the browser.

 Positive control on my laptop on the internal net.
 With w3m, T-Mobile delivers the front page on both IPv4 and IPv6.
 With Firefox, T-Mobile delivers on IPv4 but hangs on IPv6 -- it must be that some page elements are blocked, like a style sheet or an image that w3m would not download, but the main page isn't blocked.
 RPi delivers on IPv4 but hangs on IPv6.
-I'm going to confine the testing to the RPi site.

 Success!
 Executing on the Linode with w3m, and with both IPv4 and IPv6, https://www.raspberrypi.org/ delivers its front page.
 No delays, no hassle.

-Running Firefox on a remote host is always a pain in the butt, but I'm going to install it on the Linode and try T-Mobile.
+Too bad I don't have the tunnel yet; running Firefox on a remote host is always a pain in the butt, but I'm going to install it on the Linode and try T-Mobile.